shopsys/shopsys/docs/model/elasticsearch.md

 * calculated_selling_denied (calculated true/false value whether the product is already sold out)
 * selling_denied (true/false value whether the product can be sold)
 * availability (translation of product availability)
 * main_variant (true/false value whether the product is main variant or not.
-You can find more about behaviour of variants [here](../functional/behavior-of-product-variants.md))
+You can find more about behavior of variants [here](../functional/behavior-of-product-variants.md))
 * detail_url (absolute url to page with products detail)
 * visibility (all visibilities for all pricing groups and domains)